intelia-agility/ML_Specialization_UseCase1/README.md

 This degree of precision underscores the model's adeptness at striking a crucial balance between bias and variance, an essential factor in predictive modeling.
 The model is finely tuned to avoid overfitting, where it might otherwise capture random noise in the data, as well as underfitting, where it could fail to discern underlying patterns.
 As a result, it offers predictions that are not only reliable but also highly adaptable to real-world situations.

 ### 3.1.3.6 Machine Learning Model Training and Development

+**Note:** For an in-depth exploration of our model training and development process, please see our [TFX TaxiDemandInteractivePipeline Notebook](Notebooks/TFX%20TaxiDemandInteractivePipeline.ipynb).

 #### Data Preprocessing and Splitting